 “Why is light given to him who is in misery and life to the bitter in soul who long for death but it comes not and dig for it more than for hidden treasures, who rejoice exceedingly and are glad when they find the grave.”
 So we’ve seen such faith, worship, blessing in Job in chapter one and chapter two but that doesn’t mean it’s easy and it doesn’t mean it’s not without question and wrestling in agony, which is what we start to see unfold in Job chapter three as he laments the day he was born.
 He just wishes he had never had life he’s in such pain.
 And here, in these verses, he’s saying, “Why?
 Why do I have life?
 I don’t want life.
 I long for death.
 I’d be glad to find the grave.
 I’d be so glad to find the grave,” Job said, “I’d be fine if I never had life in the first place.”

 Job is at an obviously low point.
 Understandable, of course, in light of all that he’s gone through and understandable because so many of us in varied ways get to points like this.
 And I say us because we’re not alone in this.
-It’s Job here but I think about Elijah in First Kings chapter 19.
+It’s Job here but I think about Elijah in 1 Kings 19.
 He got to the point, and this was after he’d called down fire from heaven and Jezebel was making threats against him, that’s all it took.
 He’s on the run.

 Help us to keep our eyes fixed on you at all times, we pray.